-On today’s date in 1813, Laura Secord learned of a planned U.S. attack, convincing her to travel more than 30 kilometres to warn British, Canadian and First Nation forces fighting during the War of 1812.
+On today’s date in 1813, Laura Secord learned of a planned U.S. attack before travelling more than 30 kilometres to warn British, Canadian and First Nation forces fighting during the War of 1812.

 In May 1813, U.S. soldiers captured Fort George and took control of both sides of the Niagara River.
 In occupied Queenston, U.S. troops billeted themselves in Secord’s household.
 On the evening of June 21, 1813, Secord learned of the secret attack plan that convinced her to travel more than 30 kilometres to warn Canadian forces and their allies.